 The Rio simplifies multi-cooking with seven clearly defined functions: pressure cooking, slow cooking, rice cooking, steam, sauté, yogurt making, and warming.
 Its intuitive control panel and streamlined preset options make it less intimidating than more complex models while still providing excellent cooking versatility.

-- Comprehensive functionality: 7-in-1 appliance covers essential cooking methods
+- 7-in-1 appliance covers essential cooking methods

-- Space-efficient design: Compact footprint with modern aesthetic
+- Compact footprint with modern aesthetic

-- Safety assurance: 10+ built-in safety mechanisms
+- 10+ built-in safety mechanisms

-- Recipe inspiration: Access to app with 800+ recipes
+- Access to app with 800+ recipes

 Specifications